4 Pump Court, 20 Essex Street, CMS, Eversheds Sutherland, Osborne Clarke, Penningtons Manches, Pinsent Masons, Stephenson Harwood.

 How English law and dispute resolution are evolving to address the challenges and opportunities raised by the tech sector.

 The keynote speech will be given by Mr Justice Waksman.
-Mr Justice Waksman is a sitting Judge in the Technology and Construction Court and perfectly positioned to give a first hand and insightful view on the subject of how the law and dispute resolution are adapting to and embracing technology.
+Mr Justice Waksman is a High Court Judge, designated to sit in the Commercial Court and the Technology and Construction Court.
+He is perfectly positioned to give a first hand and insightful view on the subject of how the law and dispute resolution are adapting to and embracing technology.

 The remainder of the session will consist of interactive panel discussions on these highly topical areas, along with a breakout session where participants will have the opportunity to engage with cutting-edge technology being used to resolve disputes, including a Relativity demonstration.